KTXD-TV

-KTXD-TV (channel 47) is a television station licensed to Greenville, Texas, United States.
-Owned by Cunningham Broadcasting and serving the Dallas–Fort Worth metroplex, it carries programming from the four digital multicast television networks operated by its partner company, Sinclair Broadcast Group, as well as religious broadcaster SonLife Broadcasting Network.
+KTXD-TV (channel 47) is a television station licensed to Greenville, Texas, United States, serving the Dallas–Fort Worth metroplex.
+The station is owned by Cunningham Broadcasting, a partner company of Sinclair Broadcast Group.
+It carries programming from Merit TV on its primary channel, as well as three digital multicast television networks operated by Sinclair, and religious broadcaster SonLife Broadcasting Network.
 KTXD's studios are located on Inwood Road in Farmers Branch, and its transmitter is located in Cedar Hill, Texas.

-The channel largely carried home shopping programming until 2006, when it began broadcasting religious programming from the Promiseland network.
+The station largely carried home shopping programming from 1994 until 2006, when it began broadcasting religious programming from the Promiseland network.
 Under the ownership of London Broadcasting, KTXD switched to an entertainment-based format, initially as an affiliate of MeTV, and later as an independent station carrying a mix of classic television series, syndicated programs, and local news and lifestyle programming.
 KTXD was not included in the sale of most of London Broadcasting's stations to Gannett, resulting in its sale to Cunningham in 2017.
 In March 2018, Cunningham then flipped KTXD's main channel to sports programming from Sinclair's Stadium network.

 History

 Early years

-This station first signed on the air on April 1, 1994 as KTAQ.
+This station first signed on the air on April 1, 1994, as KTAQ.
 During its early years, the station carried programming from shopping networks such as The Jewelry Network and Shop at Home.
 In 2000, the station affiliated with the America's Collectibles Network (now Jewelry Television), though most of the shopping programming was relegated to the nighttime hours.
 In 2004, the station switched to ShopNBC.
 In late 2006, KTAQ switched to a 24-hour religious programming format as the flagship station of the Promiseland Television Network after being acquired by Promiseland founder Mike Simons (through Simons Broadcasting, LP).

 It was reported in February 2007 that KTAQ was fined $10,000 for failing to place its 2005 Biennial Ownership Report, all required TV issues/programs lists, and Children's Television Programming Reports in the station's public inspection file.
 The station admitted in its license renewal application that during the previous term, it had failed to timely place all of the documentation required by Section 73.3526 of the rules in its public inspection file.

-In November 2008, Simons Broadcasting, LP filed for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the Western District of Texas in Waco, Simons Broadcasting, LP debtor-in-possession sold the station to Platinum Equity, LLC in mid-2010.
+In November 2008, Simons Broadcasting, LP filed for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the Western District of Texas in Waco.
+Simons Broadcasting, LP debtor-in-possession sold the station to Platinum Equity, LLC in mid-2010.
 In early November 2010, KTAQ switched to an infomercial format.